Tooting Broadway tube station: Design

 The station is a Grade II listed building.
 Along with the other stations on the Morden extension, the building was designed by architect Charles Holden.
 They were Holden's first major project for the Underground.
 He was selected by Frank Pick, general manager of the Underground Electric Railways Company of London (UERL), to design the stations after he was dissatisfied with designs produced by the UERL's own architect, Stanley Heaps.
 Built with shops to each side, the modernist design takes the form of a double-height curving screen clad in white Portland stone with a three-part glazed screen in the centre of the façade divided by columns of which the capitals are three-dimensional versions of the Underground roundel.
 The central panel of the screen contains a large version of the roundel.
 The station only has access to the platforms via escalators.

 Services

-Tooting Broadway station is on the Morden branch of the Northern line between Tooting Bec to the north and Colliers Wood to the south.
+Tooting Broadway station is on the Morden branch of the Northern line in London fare zone 3.
+It is between Tooting Bec to the north and Colliers Wood to the south.
 Train frequencies vary throughout the day, but generally operate every 2–4 minutes between 06:17 and 00:01 in both directions.
 The typical off-peak service, in trains per hour (tph) is: